osic/ref-impl/documents/osic-deploy/osic-provisioning.rst

 #.
 Boot the deployment host to this ISO using a USB drive, CD/DVD-ROM,
    iDRAC, or iLO.
-   To get an access to a server console through ILO, find the host ILO ip address through a web browser:
+   To get an access to a server console through iLO, find the host iLO ip address through a web browser:

    #.
 Login with the credentials provided
    #.
 Request a remote console from the GUI.
    #.
-To deploy the server, select the ``Virtual Drives`` tab from the ILO
+To deploy the server, select the ``Virtual Drives`` tab from the iLO
       console, press ``Image File CD/DVD-ROM``, and select the Ubuntu image you downloaded to your local directory.
    #.
 Press on the ``Power Switch`` tab and select ``Reset`` to reboot the
       host from the image.

 #.
-Ensure you have unselected or removed the Ubuntu ISO from the ILO console by
+Ensure you have unselected or removed the Ubuntu ISO from the iLO console by
    unselecting the ``Image File CD/DVD-ROM`` from the ``Virtual Drives`` tab.

 The deployment host is now booted to the ISO, run through the following steps to